blikblum/wc-context/README.md

 # wc-context

-> A context implementation for web components
+> A comprehensive context implementation for web components

 ### Features